What is OCR Technology and What is it Used For?

-Optical character recognition or OCR for short is a widespread technology that is used to recognize text inside of a variety of different images such as scanned documents and photos.
-OCR technology is used to convert images containing written text into machine-readable text data.
+Optical character recognition or OCR for short is a widespread technology that is used to recognize text inside of a variety of different images such as scanned documents and photos and convert it into machine-readable text data.
 First popularized in the early 1990s for the purposes of digitizing historic newspapers, the technology has since undergone several developments and improvements.
 Current day OCR solutions can deliver near-perfect accuracy, while more advanced methods such as Zonal OCR can be used to automate the processes of complex document workflows.

 What is OCR technology used for?